 The SRMC also assists the Board in carrying out its responsibility of overseeing the Company's risk management framework and policies, in determining environmental, social and governance factors ("ESG Factors") identified as material to the business, monitoring and managing of ESG Factors and overseeing standards, management processes and strategies to implement sustainability practices which are in compliance with the SGX-ST Listing Manual.
 The SRMC is responsible for, among other things, reviewing the Group's ERM framework, processes and procedures for identifying, measuring, reporting and mitigating key risks in the Group's businesses and operations.
 Together with the AC, the SRMC helps to ensure that management maintains a sound system of risk management and internal controls to safeguard the interests of shareholders and the assets of the Group.
-The SRMC also provides guidance to management, and renders assistance to the Board to oversee the ERM framework and for determining the nature and extent of significant risks which the Board would be willing to take in achieving the Group's business divisions, and serve as a forum to review and discuss material risks and exposures of these businesses and their strategies to mitigate risks.
+The SRMC also provides guidance to management, and renders assistance to the Board to oversee the ERM framework and for determining the nature and extent of significant risks which the Board would be willing to take in achieving the Group's strategic objectives and value creation.
+The meetings of the SRMC are attended by senior management of the Company's business divisions, and serve as a forum to review and discuss material risks and exposures of these businesses and their strategies to mitigate risks.